-Nicole Pruitt serves as the Lead Specialist for the School of Veterinary Medicine.
+Nicole Pruitt serves as a business manager for the School of Veterinary Medicine.
 She manages the budgets for the accounts of the SVM faculty.
 Nicole received her associate's degree in Medical Management from Amarillo College.
 She comes to us with 24 years of experience from Texas Tech University Health Science Center-Managed Care, where she worked in the finance department.

 Nicole grew up in Wellington a small rural community in the Texas panhandle, in a farming/ranching family.
 She now resides in Bushland with her husband Mark.
 Together they have 5 wonderful children and many awesome grandchildren.

 Kami Ray serves as a Lead Specialist for the School of Veterinary Medicine.
 She manages the budgets and accounts of the SVM faculty.
 She started her career at Texas Tech in June of 2015 and with the Texas Tech School of Veterinary Medicine in April of 2020.